ethereum/hive/simulators/ethereum/engine/README.md

 Verification is made that Client 1 Re-orgs to chain G -> B -> C.

 - Two Block PoW Re-org to Lower-Height Chain:
 Client 1 starts with chain G -> A -> B, Client 2 starts with chain G -> C.
 Blocks B and C reach TTD, but block B has higher height than C.
 ForkchoiceUpdated is sent to Client 1 with B as Head.
 ForkchoiceUpdated is sent to Client 1 with C as Head.
 Verification is made that Client 1 Re-orgs to chain G -> C.

+- Two Block Post-PoS Re-org to Higher-Total-Difficulty PoW Chain:
+Client 1 starts with chain G -> A.
+ForkchoiceUpdated is sent to Client 1 with A as Head.
+Two PoS blocks are produced on top of A.
+Client 2 starts with chain G -> B.
+Blocks A and B reach TTD, but block B has higher difficulty than A.
+ForkchoiceUpdated is sent to Client 1 with B as Head.
+PoS Chain is continued on top of B.
+Verification is made that Client 1 Re-orgs to chain G -> B -> ...

+- Two Block Post-PoS Re-org to Lower-Total-Difficulty PoW Chain:
+Client 1 starts with chain G -> A.
+ForkchoiceUpdated is sent to Client 1 with A as Head.
+Two PoS blocks are produced on top of A.
+Client 2 starts with chain G -> B.
+Blocks A and B reach TTD, but block A has higher difficulty than B.
+ForkchoiceUpdated is sent to Client 1 with B as Head.
+PoS Chain is continued on top of B.
+Verification is made that Client 1 Re-orgs to chain G -> B -> ...

+- Two Block Post-PoS Re-org to Higher-Height PoW Chain:
+Client 1 starts with chain G -> A.
+ForkchoiceUpdated is sent to Client 1 with A as Head.
+Two PoS blocks are produced on top of A.
+Client 2 starts with chain G -> B -> C.
+Blocks A and C reach TTD, but have different heights.
+ForkchoiceUpdated is sent to Client 1 with C as Head.
+PoS Chain is continued on top of C.
+Verification is made that Client 1 Re-orgs to chain G -> B -> C -> ...

+- Two Block Post-PoS Re-org to Lower-Height PoW Chain:
+Client 1 starts with chain G -> A -> B.
+ForkchoiceUpdated is sent to Client 1 with B as Head.
+Two PoS blocks are produced on top of B.
+Client 2 starts with chain G -> C.
+Blocks B and C reach TTD, but have different heights.
+ForkchoiceUpdated is sent to Client 1 with C as Head.
+PoS Chain is continued on top of C.
+Verification is made that Client 1 Re-orgs to chain G -> C -> ...

+- Transition to a Chain with Invalid Terminal Block, Incorrectly Configured Higher Total Difficulty Client 1 starts with chain G -> A, Client 2 starts with chain G -> A -> B.
+Client 1's configured TTD is reached by A.
+Client 2's configured TTD is reached by B.
+ForkchoiceUpdated is sent to both clients with B as Head.
+PoS chain is continued on top of B.
+Verification is made that Client 1 never re-orgs to chain G -> A -> B due to incorrect Terminal block.

+- Transition to a Chain with Invalid Terminal Block, Incorrectly Configured Lower Total Difficulty Client 1 starts with chain G -> A -> B, Client 2 starts with chain G -> A.
+Client 1's configured TTD is reached by B.
+Client 2's configured TTD is reached by A.
+ForkchoiceUpdated is sent to both clients with A as Head.
+PoS chain is continued on top of A.
+Verification is made that Client 1 never re-orgs to chain G -> A -> ... due to incorrect Terminal block.

 - Halt following PoW chain:
  Client 1 starts with chain G -> A, Client 2 starts with chain G -> A -> B.